dojo/docs/developer/design/loader.rst

     moduleId // (string) a module identifier
   )

-require.toUrl converts a name that is prefixed by a module identifer to a URL by replacing the module identifier prefix with the path resolved by the moduleIdToPath process.
+require.toUrl converts a name that is prefixed by a module identifier to a URL by replacing the module identifier prefix with the path resolved by the moduleIdToPath process.
 For example, let's say you've defined a configuration that will cause the module identifier "myApp/widgets/button" to point to the resource http://acmeCopy.com/myApp/widgets/button.js.
 In such a case, require.toUrl("myApp/widgets/templates/button.html") would return
 "http://acmeCopy.com/myApp/widgets/templates/button.html".
-This also works with relative ids when require is a context require as described in xxx and yyy.
+This also works with relative ids when require is a context require as described in `Relative Module Identifiers`_ and `CommonJS require, exports, and module`_.

 require.toAbsMid simply returns the absolute module identifier implied by the moduleId argument.
 In the case of global require, moduleId must be an absolute module identifier, so the moduleId argument is simply returned without